Jesus and the Samaritan woman – John 4:1-4

 The Woman at the Well – John 4:4-12

 Jesus asks the woman to give him a drink of water.
-The woman is surprised by this request and points out that Jews do not associate (NIV), or have dealings (NASB) with Samaritans.
+The woman is astonished, even shocked by this request, and she points out that Jews do not associate (NIV), or have dealings (NASB) with Samaritans.
 The Greek word for “associate” here, sugchraomai, is also commonly used to mean “the sharing of eating utensils and dishes“.
 This is precisely what Jesus is asking.
 Jesus doesn’t have his own utensil to draw water from the deep well.
 He will have to share and drink from her vessel – a Samaritan woman’s vessel!

 Living Water – John 4:10-15

 Following on from this initial interaction, Jesus begins talking about living water.
 However, just as Nicodemus had failed to see the spiritual meaning of being “born again” (John 3:3-4), the woman fails to see the spiritual significance of the “living water” and only sees what may be a practical advantage for her.
 Living water, that is, running water, was considered preferable to the still, well water that percolated through the ground.

 Jesus knows that this woman is “thirsty” and promises that his living water will completely quench a person’s spiritual longing and thirst.
 Jesus describes this living water as becoming a spring of gushing water, eternally flowing from within the person who receives his gift.
 In John 7:38-39, John explains that living water represents the Holy Spirit.